tamizhvendan/tamizhvendan.github.com/source/_posts/2015-03-20-step-8-adding-shopping-cart.markdown

       // ...
 Existing Code ...
 ```

-Here before the creating an instance of ```ShoppingCartController``` we retreive the anonymous id from the incoming request and get the cart associated with the anonymous id from the storage.
-In case if the cart is not available we are creating one.
-For the ```update``` function we pass the partially applied ```update``` function of ```CartStorage```.
+Here before the creating an instance of ```ShoppingCartController``` we retrieve the anonymous id from the incoming request and get the cart associated with the anonymous id from the storage.
+In case if the cart is not available, we are creating one.
+For the ```update``` function, we pass the partially applied ```update``` function of ```CartStorage```.

-That's it !!
+That's it!!

 ### The front-end code

-In the front end we just call the ```ShoppingCartController``` action methods using plain jQuery ajax methods and update the UI.
+In the front end, we just call the ```ShoppingCartController``` action methods using plain jQuery ajax methods and update the UI.
 Since it is out of the scope of this blog post I haven't covered it here and you can find [the code here](https://github.com/tamizhvendan/fsharp-phonecat/blob/8/Web/Scripts/site.js).

 ### Summary

 In this blog post we have seen how to implement shopping cart in a web application written in fsharp.
-I leave some exercises to you to extend it to use some other storage and also to add validation and error handling.
+I leave some exercises for you to extend it to use some other storage and also to add validation and error handling.
 You can find the source code in the [github phonecat repository](https://github.com/tamizhvendan/fsharp-phonecat/tree/8).